Top 8 Christmas Markets In Germany

 Nearby attractions: Wilhelma, Mercedes-Benz Museum, Castle Solitude, Porsche Museum.

 Address: Hauptmarkt, 90403 Nurnberg, Germany.

-Following a custom that has been followed by the people of Nuremberg from back the 16th century, a Christkind Angel appears on the balcony of the Church of the Lady and opens up the doors to the Christkindlesmarkt in Nuremberg while reciting a solemn prologue.
-Soaked up in a medieval charm, the German Christmas market of Nuremberg has over 180 wooden stalls decorated with red and white clothing giving to its nickname 'Little Town from Wood and Cloth'.
+Christkindlesmarkt in Nuremberg follows a custom from the 16th-century where a Christkind Angel appears on the balcony of the Church of the Lady and opens up the doors to the Christmas market while reciting a solemn prologue.
+Soaked up in a medieval charm, the German Christmas Market of Nuremberg has over 180 wooden stalls decorated with red and white clothing, giving to its nickname 'Little Town from Wood and Cloth'.

-And Nuremberg market is undoubtedly the best market in Germany that offers mouth-watering eateries.
-Go on a culinary tour in the Christkindlemarkt to have a bite at the spicy gingerbread, flavorful Nuremberg Bratwurst and beat the cold with a glass of Gluhwein.
-When you are full go shopping till you drop picking up Christmas articles, toys, ornaments, and the famous prune men, made of prunes, raisins, nuts, and plums.
-If you have a kid to look after don't worry because the market has a carousel, a Ferris wheel, and a steam train to keep them entertained.
+And the Nuremberg Market is undoubtedly the best market in Germany that offers mouth-watering eateries.
+Go on a culinary tour in the Christkindlesmarkt to have a bite of the spicy gingerbread, flavorful Nuremberg Bratwurst, and beat the cold with a glass of Gluhwein.
+When you are full, go shopping till you drop picking up Christmas articles, toys, ornaments, and the famous prune men, made of prunes, raisins, nuts, and plums.
+If you have a kid to look after, don't worry because the market has a carousel, a Ferris wheel, and a steam train to keep them entertained.